Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Methods

-This proposed network structure can force the model to maintain the physical relationship among different radiative components under multi-scan geometries.
-However, even with such a physics-informed framework, the characterization of atmosphere still remains to be an ill-posed problem, i.e., more than one optimal solution of $L_{down}$, $L_{up}$, and $\tau(\lambda)$ may exist to satisfy the \Eq{equ:simpRTE}. for all observations.
-Thus, training the network with the physics-law (Equation 2) only may lead to an false projection between the input and these radiative components, further improperly characterize the atmosphere.
+This proposed network structure can force the model to maintain the physical relationship among different radiative components under multi-scan geometries with the causality implemented.
+However, even with such a physics-informed framework, characterizing the atmosphere still remains to be an ill-posed problem, i.e., more than one optimal solution of $L_{down}$, $L_{up}$, and $\tau(\lambda)$ may exist to satisfy the \Eq{equ:simpRTE}, for all observations.
+Thus, training the network with the physics-law (Equation 2) only may lead to a false projection between the input and these radiative components, further improperly characterizing the atmosphere.
 These uncertainties can either be mitigated by adding additional empirical constraints or by providing the ground-truth atmospheric values during the training process.

 In the following experiments, to enforce the network learning the correct projection between the input and radiative components, the MODTRAN simulated dataset is supplemented to train the network with BH collected images.
 At every epoch, the network is firstly trained on MODTRAN simulated data with the ground-truth atmospheric radiative components and \Eq{equ:simpRTE}, which prevents the network from converging into a false and local optimum during the training process.
-Then the network is refined using the BH data with \Eq{equ:simpRTE} which ensures the network's capacity of capturing the real-world patterns.
+Then the network is refined using the BH data with \Eq{equ:simpRTE} which ensures the network's capacity of capturing real-world patterns.